Nexai-net/democrite/README.md

 **Use case**

 Relay filter door can apply a condition on signal received.
-For example if the signal transport a value of type int i let pass.
+For example if the signal transport a value of type int, let pass.

+- Trigger dedicated sequence if function of the data carry
+- Trigger dedicated storage based to the type of data carry

 **Features Use**
 - Democrite RelayFilterDoor definition

+---
-### PyhtonVGrains
+### Python VGrains

 In the section [Sample/PythonVGrains](/samples/PythonVGrains/)